KubeRocketCI/docs/docs/user-guide/add-autotest.md

 ## Initial Setup

-Once clicked, the **Create new project** dialog will appear.
+Once clicked, the **Create new project** wizard will appear.
 In this dialog, you can make a choice:

 * **Select Ready Template** – this option allows you to select a preconfigured, ready-to-go autotest template.
 * **Custom Configuration** – this option allows you to create any of the supported Project types.
 In this case, you should select **Autotest**.